What does my baby look like at week 16?

 You might be relieved that you have got this far.
 But you might also be thinking about how life may change for you and your relationships.
 If you’re in a relationship, take some time with your partner.
 When your baby is born, quality time alone together will be limited for a while.

-It’s also worth taking some time out to talk about your feelings with someone close to you.
+If you’re feeling anxious about the pregnancy or any other issues it’s also worth taking some time out to talk about your feelings with someone close to you.
 Ask your midwife about any pregnancy-related concerns you might have.
-Alternatively you can call the Tommy's PregnancyLine on 0800 0147 800; or email us at [email protected].
+Alternatively you can call the Tommy's PregnancyLine and speak to one of the midwives on 0800 0147 800; or email us at midwife @tommys.org.

-If you're struggling to cope with your feelings, you can get support tell your midwife or doctor how you feel.
+If you're struggling to cope with your feelings, tell your midwife or doctor how you feel.

 Second antenatal appointment

 When you’re about 16 weeks pregnant, you’ll have a second antenatal appointment with your midwife to check baby size and fetal development.
-The best bit is that you’ll get to listen to your baby’s heartbeat - probably for the first time.
+You may also get to listen to your baby’s heartbeat.

 “Hearing my baby’s heart beat was wonderful and so reassuring.
 I miscarried my first baby and the midwife explained that any time I was worried, we could have a listen in.
 This was very comforting to know.”